Oregon man dies after fall during river trip in Grand Canyon

 GRAND CANYON NATIONAL PARK, Ariz.
 (AP) — The body of an Oregon man who fell inside Grand Canyon National Park has been recovered.

-Park officials said 48-year-old David Colburn, of Tygh Valley, fell 50 feet (15 meters) Saturday afternoon while hiking in the Deer Creek Narrows.
+Park officials said 48-year-old David Colburn, of Tygh Valley, fell 50 feet Saturday afternoon while hiking in the Deer Creek Narrows.

 Colburn was on a group river trip.